Modular families of elliptic long-range spin chains from freezing: Freezing

-With these partial (semi)classical expansions in place, we now are ready to perform the second part of freezing, by evaluating \eqref{eq:after_c0} at one of the classical equilibria we obtained in \textsection\ref{sec:equilibria_modular}.
+With this partial (semi)classical expansion in place, we now are ready to perform the second part of freezing, by evaluating \eqref{eq:after_c0} at one of the classical equilibria we obtained in \textsection\ref{sec:equilibria_modular}.
 We will want to include the case with spins.
 To this end, note that the dynamical parameter~$\vec{a}$ is readily included in our treatment of the equilibria since it occurs in the same way as the $x_i$ and $\eta$.
 Thus, $\vec{a}^{\,\star}{}^{(1)} = \vec{a}/N$ for \eqref{eq:freezing_type1} and $\vec{a}^{\,\star}{}^{(S)} = -\vec{a}/\omega$ for \eqref{eq:freezing_type2}.
-Let us introduce `evaluation' maps